department-of-veterans-affairs/vets-design-system-documentation/src/_about/designers/creating-components.md

 All colors should be pulled from the variables in the VADS Figma file.

-* **All color combinations much pass color contrast at the following sizes and ratios.**
+* **All color combinations must pass color contrast at the following sizes and ratios.**
   * All text of 20px or smaller has a 4.5:1 contrast ratio to its background (or better)
   * All text of 20px or larger has a 3:1 contrast ratio to its background (or better)
   * Non-text elements have a 3:1 contrast ratio to their background and to neighboring elements (or better)